Antguz/CWT/README.md

-# Continuous Wavelet Transformation for Spectroscopy
+##  Continuous Wavelet Transformation for Spectroscopy

-This is an R package is focused on the fast application of 1D - Continuous Wavelet Transformation (CWT) using time series with special attention to signals from spectroscopy.
+This is an R package is focused on the fast application of 1D - Continuous Wavelet Transformation (CWT) on time series with special attention to signals from spectroscopy.
 The current code has been enhanced using C++ language through `Rcpp` and `RcppArmadillo` packages, and run in parallel over samples using `OpenMP`.
 It was develop by [J. Antonio Guzman Q.](https://www.jaguzmanq.com/) (<antguz06@gmail.com>)